Gloy-Rahal Racing

-Gloy-Rahal Racing was an NASCAR team co-owned by Team Rahal owner Bobby Rahal and Tom Gloy Racing owner Tom Gloy.
+Gloy-Rahal Racing was a NASCAR team co-owned by Team Rahal owner Bobby Rahal and Tom Gloy Racing owner Tom Gloy.
 The team raced a Ford in the NASCAR Craftsman Truck Series part-time in 1997 and full-time in 1998 and 1999.

 Team history

 Bobby Rahal and Tom Gloy raced together in the 1970s in Atlantic Championship.
 Rahal had better results than Gloy, with a runner-up finish in 1977.

 In 1997, an alliance was made between Tom Gloy's Trans-Am team, Rahal and one of his CART sponsors, Textron Automotive, to have Mike Borkowski drive a Ford Mustang Cobra in that competition.
 Borkowski would go on to two wins in the final two races of the championship.

 That same year, Tom Gloy took his team to compete in the NASCAR Craftsman Truck Series, under the name Gloy Racing.
 He used the number 55 and his truck was an unsponsored Ford F-150.

-During the first three events it entered, the feam failed to qualify in any.
+During the first three events it entered, the team failed to qualify in any.
 At Tucson, Lance Hooper was the driver, while at Homestead-Miami and Phoenix, Jim Bown was.
-Gloy Racing's first NASCAR race was at Evergeen, with Ron Barfield Jr. at the weheel, who qualified sixth and finished 12th.
-The next race at Bristol, he started 7th and finished 29th due to a crash.
+Gloy Racing's first NASCAR race was at Evergeen, with Ron Barfield Jr. at the wheel, who qualified sixth and finished 12th.
+In the next race at Bristol, he started 7th and finished 29th due to a crash.

 In the following races the team hired Dorsey Schroeder and he raced at Tokepa, finished fourth, the team' best result of the year.
 At Watkins Glen, he started second and finished 27th after an engine problem and led the team's first NASCAR lap.

 After that race the team hired Dave Rezendes and he stayed on for the following races the team had scheduled that season.
 At Sonoma, Rezendes took the pole position and led 34 laps.
 He was first with 4 laps to go, but crashed and finished 21st.